Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 however different strategies to modify this order.

 1. Explicit parenthesis can be used to group subnetworks within a tensor network that will be evaluated first.
-Parentheses around subexpressions are thus always respected by the `@tensor` macro.
+Parentheses around subexpressions are always respected by the `@tensor` macro.

 2. As explained in the previous subsection, if one respects the